Rocky Mountaineer Train Journey Through the Clouds is one of the many routes you can take on this luxury train vacation.

 You'll know it's time for lunch when you start to notice the delicious aromas floating upstairs.

 I had remembered the Beef Short Ribs were so wonderful.
 Braised in Okanagan Valley Merlot, they were so tender and paired perfectly with a local BC wine.

 The tuna was wonderful, too, served rare if you'd like.
 The best way to experience it all is to share so you can try it all!

-Though dessert is served after lunch, save room for the freshly baked famous Rocky Mountaineer cookies served later with your choice of beverage.
-Take 2.
+Though dessert is served after lunch, be sure to also save room for the freshly baked famous Rocky Mountaineer Oatmeal Raisin cookies with honey served later with your choice of beverage.
+Take two.
 You'll be glad you did!

 The Views from the Rocky Mountaineer Train